Unable to Locate Complete Label

-Weruva Kobe Dog Food gets the Advisor’s top rating of 5 stars.
+Weruva Kobe Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 - Weruva Kobe Master

-Weruva Kobe Yume Dog Food was selected to represent the others in the line for this review.
+Weruva Kobe Yume was selected to represent the other products in the line for this review.

 Weruva Kobe Yume

 Ingredients: Beef, organic chicken, organic turkey, beef broth, guar gum, vitamin A acetate, vitamin D2 supplement, vitamin E supplement, niacin supplement, d-calcium pantothenate, riboflavin supplement, thiamin mononitrate, pyridoxine hydrochloride, vitamin B12 supplement, biotin, folic acid, zinc proteinate, ferrous proteinate, manganese proteinate, copper proteinate, calcium iodate, sodium selenite

 The first ingredient in this dog food is beef.
 Beef is defined as “the clean flesh derived from slaughtered cattle” and includes skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.3

 Beef is naturally rich in all ten essential amino acids required by a dog to sustain life.